jabrena/cursor-rules-examples/README.md

 - 4.1 Setup the Maven project

-Depending of the requirements and the requirements will use one command or another
+Depending of the requirements and the requirements will use one command or another:

 ```bash
 jbang setup@jabrena init --maven